-I think beauty is a gateway to mindfulness.
+I think nature is a gateway to mindfulness.
 It prompts us to open ourselves further to the potential in life and the value of living it sensually.
 Even the rough and tangle of nature, its wild spirit and raw appeal, can crack us open to revelation.
 In my work, I aim to represent the metaphorical potential in landscape painting.
 The way art can translate the many seasons of the soul - birth, light, joy, hope, darkness, decay, rebirth - into physical form.
 The true beauty in art is its opportunity for freedom.
 Which is the same way I feel about nature.

-The spiritual core of the work is my memory of growing up on Bowen Island, which was still sparsely populated and remote back then.
+The spiritual core of the work is my memory of growing up on Bowen Island, Canada which was still sparsely populated and remote back then.
 It was my wild place and a wondrous open space of learning.
 I spent long isolated days lost to my own curiousity.
 Moving through the shifting light and darkness of the forest or breaking through the trees to a vast vantage point, I came to appreciate how solace and inspiration weave through the natural world.

 My mother taught me that the horizon line represents the calming of the psyche.
 Through it, people find a sense of peace - we gain both balance and hope.
 But the idea also recognises how intimately powerful our connection with nature remains no matter where we are.
 Human consciousness is marked by the earth’s rhythms and deeper truths.
 My work seeks to explore the potential and sublime beauty still resonant through these connections.